Past Appearances

 'Ingrained in my soul': Madison County ballad singing getting national attention - Asheville Citizen Times

-Oprhan Girl - Oxford American
+Orphan Girl - Oxford American